mobinseven/MobinSeven/README.md

 - **Current Learning**: Persian art, architecture, literature, and music
 - **Discussion Topics**: Control systems, backend development, or any technology-related subjects

-I look forward to connecting with .NET experts, especially those residing in Iran, Turkey, and the UAE.
+We look forward to connecting with .NET experts, especially those residing in Iran, Turkey, and the UAE.
+Contact us at [VORN](mailto:hi@vorn.ir).
 ---